nyctivoe/Cow_Says_Moo_Backend/README.md

 ## setup

 - First check for node (run `node -v` to check if node exist)
-- Then install Google API dependency: `npm install googleapis`
+- Then install Google API dependency: `npm install googleapis`, and firebase dependencies: `npm install firebase`
+-

 - There is a (hidden) secrets folder containing detailed information on OAuth2 and etc.